Jill Ellis Is Stepping Down As U.S. Women's Soccer Coach

 Jill Ellis, who won back-to-back World Cup titles with the U.S. Women's National Team, is stepping down as its coach, U.S. Soccer announced Tuesday.
 Ellis will make her official exit in October, after winning 102 games and losing only seven.

-"When I accepted the head coaching position this was the timeframe I envisioned," Ellis, 52, said in a statement from U.S. Soccer.
+"When I accepted the head coaching position, this was the timeframe I envisioned," Ellis, 52, said in a statement from U.S. Soccer.

 "The timing is right to move on and the program is positioned to remain at the pinnacle of women's soccer," she said.
-"Change is something I have always embraced in my life and for me and my family this is the right moment."
+"Change is something I have always embraced in my life, and for me and my family, this is the right moment."

 During the recent FIFA Women's World Cup, Ellis set a new mark by having coached the national team for 127 matches, surpassing former coach April Heinrichs.